 Diploma and subject overview

-• Training institution where the training was completed.
+• Educational institution where the course was taken.

 Training program

-• Training institution where the training was completed
+• Educational institution where the course was taken

 • Authority where the registration took place